Man who had sex with a man

 NO if the last sexual contact with a man was less than 12 months ago.

 Blood donor eligibility criteria are safety measures established by the scientific community and regulatory agencies.
 Health Canada sets the national standards that Héma-Québec must apply.

 Héma-Québec considers donor safety and recipient safety to be equal priorities.
 This means that some people can be temporarily or permanently excluded from the donation process for various reasons.

 The medical questionnaire remains one of the vital means of ensuring the highest level of safety of the blood supply.

 Like a great majority of transfusion safety experts, Héma-Québec considers that it is justifiable and necessary to exclude certain groups from donating blood who are at risk of carrying infections that may be transmitted through blood transfusions.
 The frequency of HIV infection still remains much higher among homosexual men than among the general population.
 HIV prevalence is over 10% in this group compared to well below 1% among heterosexuals or lesbians.

 Recent scientific data and advances in transfusion safety, however, have led Héma-Québec to consider relaxing the exclusion policy that applies to a man who had sex with a man.

 Héma-Québec submitted a request to Health Canada for permission to reduce the exclusion period to 12 months.
-This request was accepted and the new criterion is into effect since July 22, 2013.
+This request was accepted and the new criterion is into effect since August 15, 2016.

 Questions and answers